mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 ## Tagged ports, untagged ports, and PVIDs

 When you add a port to a VLAN as a **tagged port**, it tells the switch to allow packets into that port if the packet's VLAN tag matches the VLAN.
+It leaves the VLAN tag on the packets because the devices connected understand the tags.

-When you add a port to a VLAN as an **untagged port**, it tells the switch to **add** a
+When you add a port to a VLAN as an **untagged port**, it tells the switch to forward those packets to the port but strip the VLAN tag.
+You use untagged ports for non-VLAN aware devices, so the switch strips the VLAN tags because the device attached to the port doesn't know anything about VLANs.
+Each port can only have a single untagged VLAN port.

-**PVID** means port VLAN identifier.
-The PVID is the VLAN tag that the switch adds to packets coming into the switch from that port..
+On TP-Link switches and some others, each port also has a **PVID**, or port VLAN identifier.
+When packets enter the switch through the given port, the switch adds the specified PVID to the packet as a VLAN tag.

 ### Examples

-* Port 1 is in VLAN 10 as a tagged port.
+* I connect a desktop PC to port 1 on on a managed switch, and port 1 is in VLAN 10 as an untagged port and specifies a PVID of 10.
-  * The switch allows packets with a VLAN tag of 10 into port 1.
-  * The switch does not deliver any packets with a VLAN tag of 10 are allowed into port 1.
+  * The switch will send network packets tagged with VLAN 10 to port 1 but will strip the tag before forwarding the packets.
+  * The switch will receive untagged packets from the desktop PC on port 1 and will add a tag for VLAN 10.
+  * The desktop PC can only communicate with other hosts that are members of VLAN 10.
 * Port 2 is in VLAN 10 as an untagged port.
   * The switch allows packets with a VLAN tag of 10 into port 2.
   * The switch does not deliver any packets with a VLAN tag of 10 are allowed into port 2.